nw-0712/nw-project2/README.md

 There is a timer that counts down on the intitation of the game when the user starts the game The game has a 'moves' counter that counts the amount of moves by the gamer, to try help with focus and Notifications are displayed in the notification section.
-The restart button button restarts the game.
+The restart button restarts the game.

 CONTENTS: